George Arison: Shift

 In 2014, Arison co-founded Shift, an online, peer-to-peer, marketplace for buying and selling used cars.
 Shift acts as "an agent between used car buyers and sellers."
 In 2014, Arison secured a $23.8 million investment, primarily from chief investors DFJ and Highland Capital Partners, as well as SV Angel and Great Oaks VC, along with individuals like Lars Rasmussen of Google Maps and Hans Robertson of Meraki.

-In 2015, Arison made a deal with Goldman Sachs, which lead to a $50 million investment in Shift.
+In 2015, Arison made a deal with Goldman Sachs, which led to a $50 million investment in Shift.
 The investment's purpose was to expand the company's services beyond Silicon Valley and Los Angeles to compete with market leaders like Carmax and Craigslist.
 Arison said at the time: "We think that any city with 250,000 people or more could have an awesome Shift marketplace.
 We don’t want to make a lot of money on the car itself.
 Marketplaces win when they offer a better product for less money."
 Between 2017 & 2018 BMW iVentures, Alliance Ventures, and Lithia Motors participated in multiple rounds of investment (Series C & D) which brought together $178 million in equity and debt.

 In October 2020, Arison led Shift through a merger with a Special Purpose Acquisition Company (SPAC) called Insurance Acquisition Corp, which brought an additional $300 million to the company and resulted in Shift becoming a publicly traded company at Nasdaq.